 - The best Apple Watch charging standsCharging doesn't have to be ugly with these Apple Watch accessories

 - What your Apple Watch Activity Rings say about youThe rings on your Apple Watch reveal much more than you might think

 Patents do serve as glimpses into what Apple is thinking about for its Watch, and one recent filing suggests it could be prepping to improve its swim tracking skills in the open water.
 The folks at Patently Apple have come across an application that suggests Apple is working on a radio navigation system for its smartwatch using frequency signals to estimate your location.
-So it's clear this is one smartwatch maker that is not resting on its laurels as far as its sports tracking skills are concerned.
+So, it's clear this is one smartwatch maker that is not resting on its laurels as far as its sports tracking skills are concerned.

-Serious health tracking
+Serious health monitoring